iconify/documentation/documents/pages/sources/api/providers.md

 # Iconify API providers

 If you are publishing icons, you can host your own Iconify API server that includes only your icons and give access to it to other users.
-Iconify implementations can retrieve icon data from multiple independent Iconify API servers.
+Iconify icon components can retrieve icon data from multiple independent Iconify API servers.

 How is it done?